-Otherwise, because Aéroports de Montréal is committed to providing airport facilities adapted to the needs of people with disabilities or reduced mobility, our customer service personnel and Airport Patrol officers are also available to assist you at all times.
+Aéroports de Montréal is committed to providing airport facilities that are adapted to the needs of people with disabilities or limited mobility.
+Our customer service personnel and Airport Patrol officers are also available to assist you at all times.

 People with limited mobility or in wheelchairs

-Accessible ground transporation (car rental agencies and shuttles)
+Accessible ground transportation (car rental agencies and shuttles)

-- Public transit buses are accessible to people with reduced mobility and can accommodate wheelchairs.
+- Public transit buses are accessible to people with limited mobility and can accommodate wheelchairs.

-- People with limited mobility who have a valid certificate attesting to this fact and needing adapted parking can use the ProxiParc facility located near the terminal at the weekly rate charged for the EconoParc budget lot.
-More…
+- People with limited mobility who have a valid certificate attesting to this fact and needing adapted parking can use the Multi-Level parking lot located near the terminal at the same weekly rate as the EconoParc lot.

 - Parking spots for people with limited mobility are available in the EconoParc facility.
 Please note that the shuttle service between this lot and the terminal is unable to provide transportation for wheelchair users.

 - The terminal entrances on the arrivals level are equipped with oversized revolving doors with slow-motion buttons.